 The USDA BioPreferred program aims to grow and develop the market for biobased products by informing consumers, reaching out to manufacturers, and directing federal agencies to purchase them.
 Reports show that the program has significantly helped boost the local economy and provide millions of jobs.
 As of February 2018, the Program has 97 product categories.
 There are also biobased products in the BioPreferred Catalog deemed to be deserving of “serious purchasing consideration” but has not yet included in the mandatory purchasing categories.

 USDA BioPreferred Program Product Categories as of February 2018

 Indian Journal of Dermatology (2015).
 Shampoo and Conditioners: What a Dermatologist Should Know?

 Fractovia Industry Report (2017).
 Europe Personal Care Ingredients Market to be influenced by strict regulatory norms over 2017-2024 with regards to product utilization

-ISO/IEC 17025:2005-accredited Beta Analytic is not affiliated with the USDA BioPreferred Program.
-The lab welcomes inquiries on ASTM D6866 biobased content testing as part of the BioPreferred Voluntary Labeling and BioPreferred Federal Procurement Program.
-Results are reported in 5-7 business days.
-A faster service is also available.
+ISO/IEC 17025:2017-accredited Beta Analytic is not affiliated with the USDA BioPreferred Program.
+The lab welcomes inquiries on ASTM D6866 biobased content testing as part of the Program.
 Please contact the lab for price inquiries.